openservicemesh/osm-docs/content/docs/guides/uninstall.md

 4. OSM validating webhook configurations

-OSM ensures that all the CRDs mentioned [here](https://github.com/openservicemesh/osm/tree/{{< param osm_branch >}}/cmd/osm-bootstrap/crds) exist in the cluster at install time.
-During installation, if they are not already installed, the `osm-bootstrap` pod will install them before the rest of the control plane components are running.
-This is the same behavior when using the Helm charts to install OSM as well.
+OSM ensures that all the CRDs mentioned [here](https://github.com/openservicemesh/osm/tree/{{< param osm_branch >}}/cmd/osm-bootstrap/crds) exist in the cluster at install time.During installation, if they are not already installed, the `osm-bootstrap` pod will install them before the rest of the control plane components are running.This is the same behavior when using the Helm charts to install OSM as well.

 When uninstalling OSM, both the `osm uninstall mesh` command and Helm uninstallation will not delete any OSM or SMI CRD in any cluster environment (managed and unmanaged) for primarily two reasons:
 1. CRDs are cluster-wide resources and may be used by other service meshes or resources running in the same cluster
 2. deletion of a CRD will cause all custom resources corresponding to that CRD to also be deleted

-# Remove OSM cluster wide resources

 After uninstalling OSM, to remove cluster wide resources that OSM installs (i.e. the meshconfig, secrets, OSM CRDs, SMI CRDs, and webhook configurations), run the following command.